MikeSzklarz/SuperSimpleNet/README.md

 ./weights/
    0/
       ksdd2/
+         ksdd2/
+            <ratio> (e.g. 246)/
+               weights.pt
       sensum/
       mvtec/
       visa/
 ```

+The original ICPR checkpoints don't have the `ratio` subdirectory,
+while the latest JIMS version also has ratio subdirectory for each mixed supervision scenario.

 We report an average of 5 runs in our paper, but the weights from the link are only for the best run.
 Therefore, the results won't exactly match the ones reported in the paper.